-If you’re using a Windows PC, CloudBerry Lab makes it possible to back up your Synology NAS device to Backblaze B2.
-Assuming your NAS is configured to shared with your Windows devices, the data from your local systems can be stored on the Synology NAS and then automatically synced to B2 by CloudBerry.
+If you’re using a Windows PC, MSP360 (formerly CloudBerry Lab) makes it possible to back up your Synology NAS device to Backblaze B2.
+Assuming your NAS is configured to shared with your Windows devices, the data from your local systems can be stored on the Synology NAS and then automatically synced to Backblaze B2 by MSP360.

-We summarized the steps below on how to setup CloudBerry and B2 and if you need more information CloudBerry has detailed instruction on their website.
+We summarized the steps below on how to set up MSP360 and Backblaze B2 and if you need more information MSP360 has detailed instruction on their website.

 Backing Up a Synology NAS to B2 using Windows

-- Launch the CloudBerry app then click Files to create a backup plan.
+- Launch the MSP360 app then click Files to create a backup plan.
 The Backup Plan Wizard will step you through the process.

 - When you’re prompted to select cloud storage, add B2 Cloud Storage from the list of supported services.
 You’ll need your B2 account ID, application key and bucket name to proceed.
 All of this info is available from your Backblaze account info if you’ve activated B2.